zaiddabaeen/XBeeIOIO/README.md

 XBeeIOIO is an open-source library that allows the Android device to communicate with [Xbee](http://www.digi.com/xbee/), a ZigBee module, through [IOIO](https://github.com/ytai/ioio).

-> This also works for the IOIO-OTG.
+> You can also use IOIO-OTG too.

 XBeeIOIO is well documented, and the docs are available in the root folder of this repo.